neatorobito/Salut/README.md

 This is particularly useful because it means that you can create a sort of God object that will hold all your data types and is serializable. *(See LoganSquare's pages [here](https://github.com/bluelinelabs/LoganSquare/blob/master/docs/Models.md) and [here](https://github.com/bluelinelabs/LoganSquare/blob/master/docs/TypeConverters.md) for more information on this, it supports many built-in types.)*

-Or, you can add a header to the string indicating its type and then strip the header from the string in the `onDataReceived()` method and parse the resulting object accordlingly.
+Or, you can add a header to the string indicating its type and then strip the header from the string in the `onDataReceived()` method and parse the resulting object accordingly.

 Regardless of the whatever method you choose to define serialized data, parsing the data to get it back to another object will look like following.